 She described how the evidence for dark matter is based on several separate lines of observations, such as CMB measurements as well as galaxy rotation curves.
 So, in accordance with three separate lines of evidence, dark matter of some type must be present.
 But what is it?
 The bright side of dark matter is, even though nobody knows or understands what dark matter is, that the ongoing measurements and searches are ruling out many conjectural theories and suppositions about dark matter and leaving a reduced set of options to look for.

 Many theories as to what dark matter is posit that the dark matter is some sort of particle and that the particle's existence can be identified by very weak interactions with other ordinary matter.
 Many of these posited type of dark matter are based on various extensions to quantum field theory and the standard model of particle physics.
 This was the point that was currently of special interest to me because I have for a number of years now, when I wear my physicist wannabe hat, been studying.
 It turned out that in discussion following the lecture, another UCI professor, Tim Tait, mentioned that he was thinking of using a particular book in a class he was preparing to teach.
-He said he thought this book would be much easier to students to learn from.
+He said he thought this book, by Mathew Schwartz, would be much easier to students to learn from.
 Since dark matter goes beyond any particle already now and studied and included in the standard model, it is QFT that describes what other possible particles could have been produced during the big bang that are outside the standard model and would be good dark matter candidates.
 There are dozens of innovative models of dark matter particles, none of which have any experimental evidence.

 Hey, it turns out that I have that book.
 See below.
 Now I had tried for many years now to work through some of the other standard QFT textbooks, like those by Weinberg and Peskin & Schroeder, but this other text looks much easier to read and is more compatible for independent study.
 When I again reviewed my copy I found that yes, the chapter headings and sub-headings identified real physics type topics much more than just pure mathematical topics.
 QFT is very mathematical, but this text seems to emphasize and refer to the physics first and then introduce the necessary mathematics.